ChromaCat248/zsh/README.md

 # zshrc
-My zshrc
+My ZSH config

-Copy or symlink into your home folder
+Clone repo into `~/.config/`, then you can either symlink `.zshrc` into your home folder or set `ZDOTDIR=~/.config/zsh`.

+The fancy ls alias in `./zshrc.d/aliases.zsh` relies on eza.
+The update script in `./zshrc.d/arch_update_script.zsh` is specific to Arch Linux (hence the name) and relies on Paru and Reflector.